 All this time, research about teachers' beliefs is still very interesting to explore.
 Some researchers agree that teachers' beliefs might affect decision-making in instructional practices [1-5].
 However, several researchers showed that there were complex relationships between teachers' beliefs and practices in mathematics class [1,2,6].
 For example, Purnomo [2] found that several beliefs factors about mathematics might be in line with practices in the mathematics classroom, whereas other factors might be inconsistent with its practices.
 Besides, relationships between corresponding beliefs were not consistent.
 According to him, the inconsistency could be attributed to either internal or external factors.
 The possible internal factors were (1) teacher's knowledge about philosophy of mathematics and learning perspective; (2) teachers' resistance to change and innovation; (3) mathematics knowledge for teaching; and (4) experience.
-However, there have been few studies conducted to discern the effect of teachers' characteristics or internal factor, the as gender, experience, certification status, and grade level assignments on beliefs held.
+However, there have been few studies conducted to discern the effect of teachers' characteristics or internal factor, experience, certification status, and grade level assignments on beliefs held.

 Gender-related issues seem to be on going focus in mathematics education research [7].
 Even though there have not been comprehensive literature that explicitly addresses issues of relationship between gender and teachers beliefs, several researchers consider gender issues to see its dependency on held beliefs [8-11].
 Some of these studies found significant differences between male and female on beliefs related to mathematics.
 For example, Yazici and Ertekein [10] studied the differences of beliefs and anxiety of prospective elementary mathematics teachers based on gender.
-The prospective teacher and to be more instrumentalist than females according to their mathematical beliefs.
+This found that in learning mathematics, male prospective teacher 13 and to be more instrumentalist than females according to their mathematical beliefs.
 In addition, females have more mathematics teaching anxiety than male, especially for subject knowledge in mathematics and self-confidence.

 Other possible characteristics affected teachers' beliefs are years of teaching experiences and grade level taught.
-Perry Wong, and Howard [12] revealed that teachers' beliefs might stem from and limited i37 ultural communities where teachers live and work, culture and traditions of education system, their own experience as students in school and teacher education program, and their experience as members of the school community.
+Perry Wong, and Howard [12] revealed that teachers' beliefs might stem from and limited i 37 ultural communities where teachers live and work, culture and traditions of education system, their own experience as students in school and teacher education program, and their experience as members of the school community.
 Thus, their years of teaching experie 20 might be a factor that affects beliefs.
 In addition, Nisbet and Waren [9] found that a static view of mathematics tends to rise along with the grade level assignments, as well as the view of constructivism in mathematics.
 The reason lies in the fact that teaching complex and challenge mathematical content requires teachers to create classroom environments that consider application of materials, to encourage classroom discussion, and to explore and solve problems in real world context.
-Hence, the more complex mathematics is a static and absolute knowledge.
-29 There have not been comprehensive literature about the relationship between teachers' beliefs
+Hence, the more complex mathematical content taught by teachers are, the higher possible is that teachers hold beliefs that mathematics is a static and absolute knowledge.

+There have not been comprehensive literature about the relationship between teachers' beliefs

 There have not been comprehensive literature about the relationship between teachers' beliefs related to mathematics and their certification status.
 The reason might be that certified teachers are teachers expected to work professionally as they have multi-year experiences of teaching and involve in professional development program.
-Consequ36ly, these might affect their beliefs about education.
+Consequently, these might affect their beliefs about education.